 Having your hip replacement surgery performed in an outpatient environment:

-- Reduces the time you spend in a hospital.
+- Reduces the time you spend in a surgical facility

 - Reduces your chance of secondary infections.